-Disabled Veterans Exemption
+Veterans with a Disability Exemption

-In 2006, voters amended Colorado's Constitution to extend the senior exemption to disabled veterans.
+In 2006, voters amended Colorado's Constitution to extend the senior exemption to veterans with a disability.
 Qualifying veterans are those who have a 100 percent permanent disability rating from the federal Department of Veterans Affairs through disability retirement benefits from a service-connected disability, who have owned and occupied the property as their primary residence since January 1.
 In 2014, Colorado's Legislature extended this exemption to the surviving spouse of a disabled veteran who previously received the exemption.